 By Nick Nutter | Updated 3 Oct 2022 | Córdoba | Cities | Login to add to YOUR Favourites or Read Later

 Córdoba is a city best explored on foot; parking can be difficult.
-It is impossible to see everything in one day.
+It is a typically Muslim city with narrow, winding streets, especially in the older quarter of the centre and, farther west, the Judería (Jewish quarter).
+The historic centre of Córdoba is now a UNESCO World Heritage Site and it is impossible to see everything in one day.
 It can take the best part of a day to walk around the walls from the west gate to the south gate particularly if you wander off into the gardens and examine the bathhouses, the stately buildings and towers that seem to spring up every few metres and occasionally stop to take in the views across the river or spend time partaking of refreshments at some of the many charming courtyard cafés you will encounter.

 The Calahorra Fort at the south end of the bridge is an Arab construction from the Almohad period that now houses an interesting Islamic museum.
 For a particular view of how integrated, politically and religiously, the Arabs were with the native population, and how advanced scientifically they were, then the fort is worth as much attention as the Mezquita.
 It is here that there is a wonderful collection of original Arabic navigational instruments including an ancient astrolabe that predates the invasion of 711 AD.

 The bridge gate is as its name suggests is located just opposite the Roman bridge of Córdoba.
 You will pass beneath it when you return from the Calahorra Fort.
 It was built in the 16th century on the site of ancient Roman and Moorish gates.